 The Turn Around

 Just before turning 30, whilst searching the internet for anxiety cures, I stumbled across an article on OCD and for the first time realized that my symptoms were actually part of a recognized anxiety disorder.
 I cannot overstate the sense of relief I felt that day or the changes that have occurred in my life since then.

 I learnt how to live with my OCD, instead of against it and have for the most part accepted it for what it is.
 A huge part of this turn around was to do with learning about ACT (If you haven´t come across this before, then please check out my previous blog on ACT).
 This approach to anxiety and OCD is incredibly helpful and enables you to give up the unhelpful struggle with anxiety.
 You become more aware of the problematic compulsions you are performing to try and get rid of your thoughts and resulting anxieties and highlight the values in your life that are truly important to you.
 Some people don´t realise but ACT also contains an exposure element which is very helpful in dealing with OCD.

-In my coaching I use ACT to enable people to give up the struggle with anxiety and to develop a new more positive and realistic relationship with it.
+In my coaching I try to use a mixture of ACT and exposure work to enable people to give up the struggle with anxiety and to develop a new more positive and realistic relationship with it.
 If you would like to know more, then do please get in touch.
-I offer a free 30 minute informal chat, so lets talk… You can reach me at: email@example.com
+I offer a free 30 minute informal chat, so lets talk… You can reach me at: firstname.lastname@example.org